fbpx

 skin cancer patient melbourne

-There are several skin lesions that are very common and benign (non-cancerous).
+Several skin lesions are very common and benign (non-cancerous).
 These conditions include moles, freckles, skin tags, benign lentigines, and seborrheic keratoses.

 Moles